-Table 5-4 presents the population percentages of the State, County Clare and Population Study Area within different age groups as defined by the Central Statistics Office during the 2022 Census This data is also displayed in Figure 5-2.
+Table 5-4 presents the population percentages of the State, County Carlow, and the Population Study Area within different age groups as defined by the Central Statistics Office during the 2022 Census.
+This data is also displayed in Figure 5-2.